 Located on the North coast of the Dominican Republic, Soccer For Change volunteers serve in the small town of Sosua.
 The Dominicans lively culture and welcoming island vibe has made the country well known in the tourism industry.
 However, the social injustices lead by European conquistadors are still present in modern society, this is one factor that contributes to the poverty and hardship many members of the community face every day.
 In this laid-back beach town many of the residents find work in the agricultural industry, fishing the local waters or selling goods in the local markets.

-The Soccer For Change program donation includes flight, meals, accommodations, transportation and travel/medical insurance.
+The Soccer For Change program donation includes Flight, Meals, Accommodations, Youth Leadership Development Program, Transportation and Travel/Medical insurance.
 The program donation does not include the $10(US) fee to enter the country, $20 (US) fee to exit the country, or personal snacks and shopping.

 In addition to leading camp activities, Soccer For Change volunteers in will expand their cultural understanding of the struggles of living in a developing country through excursions organized by Soccer For Change.
 We recognize that an essential component of a service trip is understanding and experiencing the culture and the people that you serve.
 Visiting the local museum, participating city tours led by locals, and eating traditional Dominican meals are all invaluable parts of the service trip experience.

-Volunteers enjoy a stay at the Casa Marina Resort located right on the beach.
+Volunteers stay at the Sosua By The Sea located right on the beach.
 Soccer For Change covers all of the logistics, allowing volunteers to maximize their time being involved in direct service programs in the community and learning about the local culture.